-Having worked closely together for over 20 years Rutter & Bennett’s practice spans public art, sculpture, performance, textile design, poetry and sound.
+Having worked closely together since 1995 Rutter & Bennett’s practice spans public art, sculpture, performance, textile design, poetry, books and sound.

 They have made a variety of work from large-scale public art, collage, installations, sculptural performance pieces & soundscapes, poetry and artists books.
 A sculptor and textile designer respectively, they approach projects with an interest in material play and often work within cross-disciplinary collaborations.

 They have exhibited widely with sculpture commissioned by Cass Sculpture Foundation and a number of Hospitals and Developers, performance with Needless Alley Collective and Collectress, and Artists Books shown at the Arnolfini, London Artists Bookfair and EINA Barcelona.
-Their work with poetry and collage has taken them to Germany, Greece, Switzerland, Italy and Holland and they have undertaken artists residencies in Berlin, Cyprus and Mexico.
+Their work with poetry and collage has taken them to Germany, Greece, Switzerland, Ireland, Italy, Belgium and Holland and they have undertaken artists residencies in Berlin, Cyprus and Mexico.

-Their practice has been endorsed through support from Arts Council England, The British Council, European Leonardo Fellowships, the McColl Arts Foundation, Cass Sculpture Foundation, the Henry Moore Foundation and University for the Creative Arts.
+Their practice has been endorsed through financial support from Arts Council England, The British Council, European Leonardo Fellowships, the McColl Arts Foundation, Cass Sculpture Foundation, the Henry Moore Foundation, Bauhaus University and University for the Creative Arts.